 Yes.
 Our round-the-clock, on-site coverage is provided by experts from The Children's Hospital.

 Yes.
-Our NICU is a Level III staffed by The Children's Hospital neonatology staff and able to care for multiples and premature babies born at 28 weeks or later.
+Our Level III NICU is able to care for multiples and premature babies born at 28 weeks or later.

 Yes.
 The BirthPlace has anesthesia coverage available 24/7.